Gaurav-sketch/Gaurav-sketch/README.md

 ### Hi there 👋
 I am an Engineering graduate with Master's degree in Data and Computational Science from University College Dublin.I come with an extensive experience of working with different technologies including Data Science, Machine Learning ,Deep Learning , Business Analysis , Manual Testing and Automation Testing.

-In retrospect, I have 4+ years of work experience wherein I worked with Accenture as a Test Engineering Senior Analyst for 3 Years and kinda Data Analyst for more than a Year.
+In retrospect, I have 4+ years of work experience wherein I worked with Accenture as a Test Engineering Senior Analyst .

 *Author at Analytics India Magazine*.